realm/jazzy/README.md

 In Objective-C mode, Jazzy documents all declarations found in the `--umbrella-header` header file and any other header files included by it.

-You can then prevent some of these declarations from being documented using `--exclude` or `:nodoc:`.
+You can control exactly which declarations should be documented using `--exclude`, `--include`, or `:nodoc:`.

-The `--exclude` flag lists source files to omit from the documentation.
+The `--include` and `--exclude` flags list source files that should be included/excluded respectively in the documentation.
 Entries in the list can be absolute pathnames beginning with `/` or relative pathnames.
-Relative pathnames are interpreted relative to the directory from where you run `jazzy` or, if the exclude flag is set in the config file, relative to the directory containing the config file.
+Relative pathnames are interpreted relative to the directory from where you run `jazzy` or, if the flags are set in the config file, relative to the directory containing the config file.
 Entries in the list can match multiple files using `*` to match any number of characters including `/`.
 For example:
-* `jazzy --exclude=/Users/fred/project/Sources/Secret.swift` -- exclude a specific file
+* `jazzy --include=/Users/fred/project/Sources/Secret.swift` -- include a specific file
 * `jazzy --exclude=/*/Internal*` -- exclude all files with names that begin with *Internal* and any files under any directory with a name beginning *Internal*.
 * `jazzy --exclude=Impl1/*,Impl2/*` -- exclude all files under the directories *Impl1* and
   *Impl2* found in the current directory.

+Note that the `--include` option is applied before the `--exclude` option.
+For example:

+* `jazzy --include=/*/Internal* --exclude=Impl1/*,Impl2/*` -- include all files with names
+  that begin with *Internal* and any files under any directory with a name beginning *Internal*, **except** for those under the directories *Impl1* and *Impl2* found in the current directory

 Declarations with a documentation comment containing `:nodoc:` are excluded from the documentation.